neams-th-coe/cardinal/doc/content/tutorials/cht1.md

   caption=Zoomed-in view of the fluid and solid meshes, overlaid in Paraview.
 Lines are element boundaries. style=width:50%;margin-left:auto;margin-right:auto

-Because nekRS uses a custom binary mesh format with a `.re2` extension, a utility must be used to convert an Exodus II format to nekRS's `.re2` nekRS format.
+Because NekRS uses a custom binary mesh format with a `.re2` extension, a utility must be used to convert an Exodus II format to NekRS's `.re2` NekRS format.
 This utility, or the `exo2nek` program, requires the Exodus mesh elements to be type `HEX20` (a twenty-node hexahedral element), so we set this element type from Cubit.
-Instructions for building the `exo2nek` program are available [here](https://nekrsdoc.readthedocs.io/en/latest/detailed_usage.html).
+The `exo2nek` program is part of the tools that ship with Nek5000 - instructions for building the `exo2nek` program are available [here](https://nekrsdoc.readthedocs.io/en/latest/detailed_usage.html).
 After this script has been compiled, you simply need to run